Durag: Early usage

 The Merriam-Webster online dictionary places the earliest usage of do-rag in 1968.

 History

 During the Black Pride movement of the 1960s and '70s, durags became a fashion statement.
+William J. Dowdy (founder of the brand So Many Waves) is said to have mass-produced the first modern "tie-down" durag in 1979 to protect hair patterns.

 In the 1990s, durags were further popularized by rappers like Jay-Z, Nelly, and 50 Cent.
 The popularity of rappers such as A$AP Ferg and the waves hairstyle have re-popularized the use of durags.